 Apart from their funcionality, I want boards to be as non-distractive as possible.
 It's the content of the game that matters.

 This Lasca board features circles, instead of squares.
 Very neat indeed, and we've used similar Emergo boards.
-I wouldn't object to it in a commercially available Emergo set either.
 Yet we've chosen for a traditional representation in MindSports: it's the content that matters.

 Where a square diagonal sub-grid constitutes half the board, a hexagonal diagonal sub-grid constitutes only one third.
 So here was this guy so blinded by 'specific' thinking that he made a hexagonal draughts game that was played on one of the three diagonal sub-grids of a hexboard, effectively using trice as many cells as needed.
 Laugh if you will, but these things happen.
 Anyone can be a 'games inventor' just as anyone who has thoughts can claim to actually 'think'.

 I use 'translation' when a game is to be adapted to another grid.
 Thus Glinski's HexChess is an as close as possible translation of Chess to the hexgrid and Hexdame is a literal translation of International Draughts.